 New and changed files are transferred from source to target.
 Any

-extra files or folders that no longer exist on the source are also
+extra files or folders that no longer exist at the source are also

-deleted on the target.
+deleted at the target.
 This helps you to manage clutter on the target,

 making the target an exact replica of the source.